huangxin77/firework_sdk_official/README.md

 Please refer to source code layout/fragment_grid.xml to know more about using VideoFeedFragment.

 9. app:enableShare={true|false} : if you specify enableShare=true , then sharing of the video is enabled.
 Share icon is placed at the right|bottom.
 By default enableShare is true and you can disable it by setting enableShare=false

+10. app:category : In case you only want to display videos from certain categories, you can specify one category here.
+Please note that there are only few categories available and by selecting a categoy you could missing out on millions of amazing videos.
+Please check with your account manager for the available categories.
+It is better to not include this attribute, in which case our recommendation engine would recommend videos based on the user interest.

 2. FireworkPlayerFragment :